ThePiqueLab/archus-pspdfkit/README.md

 ### Update

-Upgrading yarn's lock file is required in order to update react-native-pspdfkit module in a project that has been already setup following the steps in [Getting Started](#getting-started-1) section.
+Upgrading yarn's lock file is required in order to update archus-pspdfkit module in a project that has been already setup following the steps in [Getting Started](#getting-started-1) section.
 From root project folder (e.g.`YourApp` for upgrading example project) launch `yarn upgrade`.

 #### Migrate from PSPDFKit version 2.9.x to 3.0.0